 • Avoidance of personal conflicts or public criticism within the group or among individuals

 Like Yoga instructors, meditation teachers are role models for their classes and their communities.
 The need to maintain proper behavior and ethical standards is a prerequisite to effectively helping students along their spiritual paths.
 Because students sometimes choose mentors to share confidential information, teachers must know how to respond as well as how to honor their trust.
 As with any professional endeavor, intimate relationships between teacher and student are inappropriate and potentially harmful.

 Meditation has been an integral part of the Eastern world for thousands of years.
 It is commonly believed that meditation was relatively unknown to the Western hemisphere until the middle of the 20th century.
 Since that time, its increasing popularity has led to a variety of practices based on the old standards.

 However, the Bible contains many references to meditation.
 The Book of Psalms, in particular, mentions meditation, at least, a dozen times, which indicates that Jews and Christians were both familiar with meditation.
 The modern day word “meditation,” comes from the Latin word, “meditatum.”
 Most of the early meditating by Christians was practiced by monks.
 While modern religious theologians often point to differences in meditation purposes, the underlying purpose is to improve one’s self.
 Whether you pray or find clarity, you will still improve yourself.

-As spiritual teachers of the 21st century introduce derivatives of the ancient practice, techniques sometimes seem unnecessarily intimidating to beginners.
+As teachers of the 21st century, meditation teacher ethical guidelines keep us on track as we introduce derivatives of this ancient practice, techniques sometimes seem unnecessarily intimidating to beginners.
 While meditation is mystical, it is not mysterious.
 By avoiding elitist attitudes and embracing newcomers, meditation teachers not only help individual students; they make the world a better place.

 Do you want to become a yoga instructor?
 See our selection of affordable hatha yoga instructor certification courses.